 Pavement licences

-The Secretary of State has issued guidance on the pavement licensing provisions in accordance with section 8(1) of the Act.
+The Secretary of State has issued guidance on the pavement licensing provisions.

 How to apply